 This is also an eight pointed star which appears in American quilting as early as 1815.

-The Le Moyne star consists of 8 diamond shapes, with half-squares and squares.
+The Le Moyne star consists of 8 diamond shapes, and squares.

 - Cut 4 of A